Hurricane Marty downgraded to tropical storm off Mexico

-MEXICO CITY (Reuters) - Hurricane Marty was downgraded to a tropical storm on Tuesday, and a storm warning remained in effect from Mexican tourist haven Acapulco, Guerrero to Lazaro Cardenas, Michoacan, the U.S. National Hurricane Center (NHC) said.
+MEXICO CITY, Sept 29 (Reuters) - Hurricane Marty was downgraded to a tropical storm on Tuesday, and a storm warning remained in effect from Mexican tourist haven Acapulco, Guerrero to Lazaro Cardenas, Michoacan, the U.S. National Hurricane Center (NHC) said.

 The eye of the storm, which had become a category 1 hurricane on Monday evening, was about 120 miles (195 km) southwest of Acapulco, with maximum sustained winds of nearly 65 miles per hour (100 kph), NHC said.